Lyam0udi/GitGitHubLearning/README.md

 3. **Commit History (Repository):** The commit history is a chronological record of all the changes made to your project.
 Each commit represents a snapshot of the project at a specific point in time.
 Commits are organized in a tree-like structure, enabling you to navigate through the project's history.

-4. **The Remote Server:** In collaborative development scenarios, Git repositories can be hosted on remote servers like GitHub, GitLab, or Bitbucket.
+4. **The Remote Server:** In collaborative development scenarios, Git repositories can be hosted on remote servers like **GitHub, GitLab, or Bitbucket**.
 Developers can push and pull changes between their local repositories and the remote server to collaborate with team members.

 ![GitArchitecture](https://github.com/Lyam0udi/GitGitHubLearning/assets/67929106/9cad4427-1a9e-47be-b821-a1ea5914b907)